After two years of seismic disruption to supply chains everywhere, 2023 has brought about a much more stable environment

-Though 2021 has been a bit more stable, the amount of uncertainty in the current environment can still make preparing for your next transportation bid — also known as a Request for Proposal (RFP) — a daunting task.
+And there is still a lot of uncertainty in the current environment, which makes preparing for your next transportation bid — also known as a Request for Proposal (RFP) — a daunting task.

 Setting (and sticking to) a sound transportation management strategy now will pay dividends throughout the year.

 Want improved carrier performance and more predictable freight spend?
 Keep reading.